310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 No, I haven’t been playing it for a while.

-The last time I showed up to the club as an alumni, I passed over my basketball shoes to Shiratori.
+The last time I showed up to the club as an alumnus, I passed over my basketball shoes to Shiratori.

 I haven’t gotten the opportunity to buy new ones… So I haven’t been visiting the Basketball Club since then.
 {% endbubble %}